tianbo137/Portfolio/NBA Game Prediction/README.md

 - [odds_data](): Scrapy project to scrape point spreads and over/under lines from
 - [game_data](): Python module with support functions to perform tasks including collecting stats to a SQLite database, simulating seasons, and customizing plots
 - [notebooks](): Jupyter notebooks of all analyses

+## What is covered
+- Data wrangling with Pandas & data storage with SQLite
+- Machine learning (Neural Network) with Keras
+- Web app with Flask (and a bit of CSS & HTML)
+- App deployment with Docker and Heroku

 ## Reference